 Drug-free Antibacterial Technology for Medical Applications (a HyMedPoly + Lucideon + Cambridge Network event)

+NEW!
+Prof Chris Lowe, OBE, confirmed as speaker.
 Infection has become one of the toughest problems in the medical world.
-As bacteria become more resistant to drugs, materials and surfaces are seen as complementary measures for infection control and management.
-This event will review advances and needs in these technologies from business, clinical and research perspectives.
+As bacteria become more resistant to drugs, materials and surfaces are developing as complementary measures for infection control and management.
+If you're interested in these technologies from business, clinical or research perspective this is for you.

 |Venue||Hauser Forum, The Entrepreneurship Centre, 3 Charles Babbage Road, CB3 0GT|